October 10, 2022

 Eventually the sleeves of my rain jacket clung to my arms like I was wrapped in a layer of plastic Saran Wrap.
 The outside was wet from the rain, while the inside was saturated with my sweat from the effort of walking on this humid morning.

 I could hear the fast moving cars driving on the Autovia off to my left.
-But the fog obscured any views I might have of the motorway until I neared the pedestrian bridge that crossed over it, only to cross back under it in less than a kilometer later.
+The fog obscured any views I might have of the motorway until I neared the pedestrian bridge that crossed over it, and then I was crossing back under it less than a kilometer later.

-Ten kilometers into my morning, I spotted a large yellow sign announcing there was a cafe just 100 meters down a side road.
+Roughly 10 kilometers into my morning, I spotted a large yellow sign announcing there was a cafe just 100 meters down a side road.
 Yesssss!
 It was time for my mid-morning coffee.
-Time to get out of the rain for a bit.
+Time to get out of this rain for a bit.

 Twenty minutes later, the cafe became even more crowded as the horde of pilgrims I’d already passed this morning arrived at the cafe too.
-That was my signal get moving and head back into the rain.
+That was my signal to get moving, and I headed back out into the rain.

 Heading to Vilalba